 - Is there anything we didn’t cover that you would like to discuss?

 In order for one-on-one meetings to be effective, they need to happen on a regular basis.
-Google Hangouts is the perfect face-to-face video conferencing tool to set these events and keep them organized.
-Even better, Google Hangouts allows users to schedule these video calls in their work calendars based on time zone differences and availability.
+Google Meet is the perfect face-to-face video conferencing solution to set these events and keep them organized.
+Even better, Google Meet allows users to schedule these video calls in their work calendars based on time zone differences and availability.

-Rewarding hard work is one of the most effective ways to engage remote workers and improve company culture.
-These company rewards could include career coaching and professional development opportunities or financial benefits such as bonuses and gift cards.
+Rewarding hard work is one of the best ways to engage remote employees and improve company culture.
+Company rewards could include career coaching and professional development opportunities or financial benefits such as bonuses and gift cards.
 Managers can conduct a quick survey to determine which rewards are most desired among the group.

 Financial incentives are not the only benefits remote workers are looking for in a job.
 Recognition among colleagues can have a long-term impact on employee engagement and job satisfaction.
 This means leaders need to go out of their way to notice and acknowledge when an employee makes a positive contribution.
 Public recognition during a company-wide meeting is a great way to celebrate achievements that impact the business as a whole and give workers a sense of belonging.

 4. Implement remote-work software

 With the rise of home offices, digital platforms and applications have come a long way in keeping remote employees engaged, even if teams are scattered in different time zones.
 When looking for the right communication and collaboration channel, consider what features will be most beneficial to your specific needs.
 Remember that no matter how good your remote work platform is, your employees still need to be trained to use it to be productive and feel engaged.